Working with Affilimate, you always want to make sure that your latest affiliate links and imported for tracking.

 Importing your links for the first time

-When you sign up for Affilimate, you'll go through the process of importing your affiliate links for the first time.
+When you sign up for Affilimate, you'll import your affiliate links for the first time.

-Affilimate will scan your website, find links on your site, and score them according to our algorithm.
+Affilimate will scan your website using your sitemap, find the affiliate links on your site, and sort them into "Links to Import" and "Ignored Links" according to our algorithm.

 Accepting / rejecting link suggestions